carbon-design-system/carbon-charts/packages/core/README.md

 # Carbon Charts

 Carbon Charts is a component library for vanilla JavaScript.
-Chart visualizations are based on D3.js, a peer dependency.

 The required styles should be imported from `@carbon/charts/dist/styles.css`.
 Additional documentation is provided in the Storybook demos.